ebythomas23/Smart-Loan-Recovery-System/README.md

 # Smart Loan Recovery System

-A machine learning–based solution designed to help financial institutions identify high-risk borrowers and assign efficient, data-driven recovery strategies.
+A machine learning–based solution designed to help financial institutions recommend efficient, data-driven recovery strategies based on borrower behavior and predicted risk levels.
 This project is intended for internal use by bank recovery officers or loan servicing teams.

 ---